huglemon/inwind-translate-crx/README.md

 - Contextual Learning: Learn languages through content you're actually interested in
 - Multiple AI Models: OpenAI, DeepSeek, and more in the future

-Whether you're reading news, articles, or any web content, Read Frog helps you understand and learn languages in depth.
+Whether you're reading news, articles, or any web content, inWind Translate helps you understand and learn languages in depth.
 It's like having a language teacher right in your browser!

 Perfect for: